gbv/coli-conc.gbv.de/en/publications/index.md

 ## Upcoming

-- 21.06.2022: Presentation of coli-ana at HdM Stuttgart.
+- 21.06.2022: Presentation of coli-ana and BARTOC at [HdM Stuttgart](https://openup.iuk.hdm-stuttgart.de/programm-der-webinar-reihe-sommer-2022/).

 ### 2022